Michael Douglas Has ‘Fatal Attraction’ Reunion With Glenn Close After 30 Years

 Although it’s Oscars fever season and everybody is still talking about last month’s Academy Awards ceremony, Michael Douglas deserves some attention, too.
 The actor hasn’t been nominated for an Oscar since his Best Actor victory for Wall Street in 1988, nearly three decades ago.

 Michael Douglas’s Oscar victory came just a year after the actor starred opposite Glenn Close in 1987’s Fatal Attraction.
-The two former co-stars recently reunited at Close’s performance in Broadway musical Sunset Boulevard.
+The two former co-stars recently reunited at Close’s performance in the Broadway musical Sunset Boulevard.

-The mini Fatal Attraction reunion took place when Michael Douglas came to support Close at The Palace Theater in New York City.
+The mini-Fatal Attraction reunion took place when Michael Douglas came to support Close at the Palace Theater in New York City.
 The two former co-stars posed for a couple of snaps backstage.

 In the 1987 film, Michael Douglas and Close played two lovers who found themselves in a twisted affair.
 The film received six Academy Award nominations that year.
 Interestingly, Michael Douglas wasn’t nominated in the Best Actor category, while Close was for Best Actress.